mandakan/life-compass/user_stories/user_story_5_2_mobile_first_layout.md

 - Media queries and dynamic scaling adjustments are implemented.
 - Consistent UX is achieved across devices through user testing.

-## ❓ Refinement Questions
+## ❓ Refinement Questions and Answers
 1. What specific viewport breakpoints should be prioritized for testing (e.g., 320px, 480px, 768px, 1024px)?
-Use what is in the design_principes.md or fallback to tailwind defaults.
+   Answer: Use the breakpoints defined in design_principles.md if available, otherwise fallback to Tailwind CSS defaults.
 2. Should there be a dedicated design for landscape mode, particularly on tablets and larger mobile devices?
-Yes.
+   Answer: Yes.
 3. How do we handle scaling of images and media assets, especially on high-resolution screens?
-In the best way possible to give the most smooth and less distracting experience while following all accessability guidelines and UX principles.
+   Answer: Scale assets in the best way possible to ensure the smoothest, least distracting experience while following accessibility guidelines and UX principles.
 4. Is there a need to adjust typography sizes and spacing specifically for mobile views?
-Not that I am aware of at this point.
+   Answer: Not that I am aware of at this point.
 5. Are there any performance benchmarks or specific tests for ensuring touch interactions are responsive?
-No.
+   Answer: No.
 6. Do we require any special animations or transitions that are optimized for mobile devices?
-Not that i am aware of.
+   Answer: Not that I am aware of.

-Please provide answers to these questions to further refine the requirements.
+If further clarifications are needed, please let me know.